Should I Join a Student Organization?

 Student organizations also use the concept of government, there is a student president and his staff at the university level BEM, the governor and his staff at the faculty level BEM, the Student Representative Council (DPM), the Student Consultative Assembly (MPM), and the Student Association as the parties.
 Very cool right?

 Rarely Learn About Academics

-In student organizations you will rarely learn things related to academics.
+In student organizations, you will rarely learn things related to academics.
 Even though the organization you are participating in is the Study Program Student Association.
 This is indeed common because, as I wrote earlier, student organizations are thick with political concepts.

-Within the organization, you will learn more about how to manage time, lead a team, speak in public, interact with other people.
+Within the organization, you will learn more about how to manage time, lead a team, speak in public, and interact with other people.
 You will also usually be busy carrying out work programs that have been prepared in advance during the first period of membership.
 So don't be surprised if you rarely learn about academics in student organizations.

 Debate, Fight, Enmity, Until Theatrics

 Not infrequently in an organization, there will be differences of opinion that will lead to debates, fights, and even hostility.
 Not only that but sometimes there will be skits in the organization for certain reasons.
 But this is not absolutely a bad thing, yes, this is what can make you a more mature individual, learn to deal with problems, solve problems, and deal with the nature of different people.
 This is the real knowledge that you can absorb in the organization.